Body found in Osage County pasture, Sheriff's Office says

 The body of a man not local to the area was found Monday on pastureland northwest of Zink Ranch, according to the Osage County Sheriff’s Office.

-Construction workers reportedly discovered the dead man's remains near Wildcat Hill Road in southern Osage County, Sheriff Eddie Virden said in a news release late Tuesday.
-The decedent has been identified as Corey Dell Sequichie, 50.
+Construction workers discovered the remains of Corey Dell Sequichie, 50, near Wildcat Hill Road in southern Osage County, Sheriff Eddie Virden said in a news release late Tuesday.